Algorithmic-approaches-to-Mathematics/Algorithmic-approaches-to-Mathematics.github.io/content/notebooks/week_9.md

 ## Credits

-- Giuseppe Castiglione (TA) for writing the awesome, optional noteobok!
+- Giuseppe Castiglione (TA) for writing the awesome, optional notebook!